nmwsharp/happly/README.md

 ## Known issues:
 - Writing floating-point values of `inf` or `nan` in ASCII mode is not supported, because the .ply format does not specify how they should be written (C++'s ofstream and ifstream don't even treat them consistently).
 These values work just fine in binary mode.
-- The `.ply` file format allows binary files to be big-endian or little-endian; Happly only explicitly supports little-endian files, and basically just assumes your machine is little-endian.
+- The `.ply` file format allows binary files to be big-endian or little-endian; hapPLY only explicitly supports little-endian files, and basically just assumes your machine is little-endian.

 ## Current TODOs: